-Global Recycling Day will unite people across the world, highlighting the need to conserve our six primary resources (water, air, coal, oil, natural gas and minerals) and celebrating the power of the "Seventh Resource" - the goods we recycle every day.
+Global Recycling Day, the brainchild of the Bureau of International Recycling (BIR), will unite people across the world by highlighting the need to conserve our six primary resources (water, air, coal, oil, natural gas and minerals) and celebrating the power the "Seventh Resource"- the goods we recycle every day.
+Its mission is set out in its recently launched "The Seventh Resource Manifesto".